Sellf/docs/source/includes/_companies.md

-code | A string matching the custom code of the company created_at | A date to be compared with the creation of the company updated_at | A date to be compared with the last edit of the company
+code | A string matching the custom code of the company created_at | A date to be compared with the creation of the company updated_at | A date to be compared with the last edit of the company tags | One or more tags associated to the deal